rust-lang/reference/src/expressions/literal-expr.md

 * If the radix is not 10, the first two characters are removed from the string.

+* Any suffix is removed from the string.

 * Any underscores are removed from the string.

 * The string is converted to a `u128` value as if by [`u128::from_str_radix`] with the chosen radix.